 Why is this?

 Are shift hours responsible?
 Most social alcohol intake is at weekends and in the evening.
 Medics work weekends, work nights.
 Their socialising pattern is disrupted.
 Any day is a drink day, any time of day becomes a drink hour.
-A frivolous habit is formed.
+A frivolous habit turns into a deadly vice.

 Is immersion of duty responsible?
 Medics are faced with life and death.
 They visit disease daily.
 Patients can die beyond a medic’s capability.
 Medics see and handle corpses.
 Medics stare death in the face, live with stress daily.
-Alcohol and drugs can be used to relieve stress, can be used as a coping mechanism.
+Alcohol and drugs can be used to relieve stress, can be used as a coping mechanism when dealing with experience.